youyanggu/covid19_projections/estimating-true-infections-revisited.md

 ## Disclaimers

 - All of the work presented on this page has not been peer-reviewed, and so we encourage reading this with a healthy dose of skepticism.
 We hope that the reader can make their own conclusions based on the evidence we present.
-This is just one possible take on the situation, and the results are subject to change based on new data/evidence.
+The methods are subject to change based on new data/evidence.

 - **Important:** The methods described here produce merely estimates of total infections and are by no means definitive.
 Please do not view this work as the "truth".
 In fact, by only using confirmed cases and testing data, we are missing the granularity that could be provided had we also included hospitalization and death data.
 This is done intentionally because we wanted a fast, flexible, and simple way to estimate infections.
 More complex/sophisticated models take time to conceptialize, implement, and refine.
 Unfortunately, at the time this project was started (November 2020), time is of the essence.
 Many regions of the US are flying blind due to the lack of reliable data and estimates.
 Hence, we decided to stick to a simple methodology so that we can provide an output sooner rather than later.
 Once this simple ("baseline") estimate is available, we can dedicate more time to refining the methodology to incorporate additional data sources.